Jak Knight

-Jakim Maulana (November 6, 1993 – July 14, 2022), known professionally as Jak Knight, was an American actor, comedian and writer.
+Jakim Maulana (November 6, 1993 – July 14, 2022), better known by his stage name Jak Knight, was an American actor and stand-up comedian.
 He was best known for his roles as DeVon in the animated Netflix sitcom Big Mouth and Jak in the Peacock comedy series Bust Down.

 Early life

 Knight was born as Jakim Maulana in Seattle, Washington, on November 6, 1993.

 Career

 He appeared in the 2014 movie LieGuys as an iPhone cameraman in his debut acting role.

 From 2017 until his death in 2022, he provided the voice of DeVon in the Netflix adult animated sitcom Big Mouth.

 In 2020, he provided vocal passages as interludes on Limbo, an album made by hip-hop artist and friend of Knight, Aminé.

 In March 2022, four months before his death, he starred in the Peacock comedy series Bust Down, alongside Langston Kerman, Chris Redd and Sam Jay.